ashad12/DL-CNN-DogBreed/README.md

 ### Step 2:
 vgg16 pretrained model is used to find dogs in pictures. the model returns values 151-268 if a dog is detected.

+### Step 3:
+a costume model is proposed to detect dg breed.
+The procedure was as follows:
+1- I had initially started with only convolutional layers and was limited to maximum 64 channels since greater values would pop memory error.
+However, the best accuracy I achieved was about 2%.
+This increased to 5% by implementing image augmentation.
+Furthermore, I attempted to eliminate maxpooling layers and instead use additional convolutional layers that would half the spatial size of the image (kernel_size=4, stride=2, padding=1).
+However, the model diverged.

+2- I mixed up skip-connections and batch normalization methods and increased my accuracy to 9%.

+3- Interestingly, by removing the skip connections and only using batch normalizations after each convolutional layers, I was able to increase the channels up to 128 and achieve 16% accuracy.
+It is believed using larger channels may further improve the accuracy.

+Thereby, the architecture of the final model is as follows:

+- 4 convolutional layers: the output channel doubles consecutively after each layer, starting form 16 to 128.
+- 3 batch normalization layers each of which is applied to the output of the convolutional layer except for the last convolutional layer.
+- 4 maxpooling layers after each convolutional layer
+- 3 fully connected layers to flatten data and obtain 133 nodes as the classes of the dog breeds.
+Dropout layers are added after the first and second fully connected later with the probability of 0.25 to avoid overfitting and better generalizing the model.
+- I used relu as the activation function for each layer

+**NB:** There was GPU usage limitation both time-wise and memory-wise so deeper and more complex model was not practical.